'Extreme Vetting' Would Require Visitors To US To Share Contacts, Passwords

 Now YOU dont care, but the people whose job depends on tourists do, tour guides do, hotels do, airlines do, tourist attractions do.

-Its not OUR attitude, its the US attitude
+Its not OUR attitude, its the US attitude that making the difference, and tourists are now voting with their wallets.

 Re: (Score:2)